JamorMoussa/torch_utils/README.md

 )
 ```

-Let's change some configurations, like `max_ietrs`
+Let's change some configurations.
+For example, change the `max_ietrs` to be 100.

 ```python
 trainer.configs.max_iters = 100